-Lastly, here is a wholesome cookie recipe from the book that will make you feel like you’re wearing bell bottoms and getting your food from a socially conscious co-op.
+Lastly, here is a wholesome cookie recipe from the book that will make you feel like you’re wearing bell bottoms and getting your food from a hippie co-op.
 Plenty of oatmeal, wheat germ, and nut butter for a nutritional punch while you’re getting your sweet treat.

 Two-way Cookies (They can be eaten before or after baking)

 - 3 cups of oatmeal mixed with wheat germ, or just oatmeal